dartmouth-cs98/18w-si32/docs/api-reference/README.md

 get_my_cell_count()
 ```

-Get (return) a count (number) of the map cells in which the invoking player has units.
+Get (return) the count (number) of map cells in which the invoking player has units.

 **get\_enemy\_cell\_count()**